 Latest Press Release

-The Conference Board Consumer Confidence Index® declined by 7.0 points in February to 98.3 (1985=100).
-The Present Situation Index—based on consumers’ assessment of current business and labor market conditions—fell 3.4 points to 136.5.
-The Expectations Index—based on consumers’ short-term outlook for income, business, and labor market conditions— dropped 9.3 points to 72.9.
-For the first time since June 2024, the Expectations Index was below the threshold of 80 that usually signals a recession ahead.
-The cutoff date for preliminary results was February 19, 2025.
+The Conference Board Consumer Confidence Index® improved by 2.0 points in July to 97.2 (1985=100), from 95.2 in June (revised up by 2.2 points).
+The Present Situation Index—based on consumers’ assessment of current business and labor market conditions—fell 1.5 points to 131.5.
+The Expectations Index—based on consumers’ short-term outlook for income, business, and labor market conditions—rose 4.5 points to 74.4.
+But expectations remained below the threshold of 80 that typically signals a recession ahead for the sixth consecutive month.
+The cutoff date for preliminary results was July 20, 2025.

 Present Situation

-Consumers’ assessments of current business conditions improved slightly in February.
+Consumers’ assessments of current business conditions were slightly more positive in July.

-Consumers’ views of the labor market were less positive in February.
+Consumers’ views of the labor market cooled somewhat in July.

 Expectations Six Months Hence